-Violeta Barrios de Chamorro was the first and remains the only female president of Nicaragua in 1990-97, as well as the first Latin American woman to ascend to the office by election.
+Violeta Barrios de Chamorro was the first and remains the only female president of Nicaragua from 1990 to 1997, as well as the first Latin American woman to ascend to the office by election.

-Violeta Barrios de Chamorro was born in 1929 Nicaragua and took part of her education in United States before returning to Nicaragua.
+Violeta Barrios de Chamorro was born in 1929 in Nicaragua and pursued part of her education in the United States before returning to Nicaragua.

 Chamorro was involved in the Sandinista revolution in 1979, and after nearly a decade of civil war and economic sanctions, Chamorro was chosen as the presidential candidate of the National Opposition Union in 1989, which was a coalition that ran against and she defeated the Sandinistas and then-President Daniel Ortega.